 In compliance with the Privacy Shield Principles, we are committed to resolve complaints about our collection or use of your Personal Data.
-European Union and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact us as outlined in the How To Contact Us Section below.
+European Union, Swiss and United Kingdom individuals with inquiries or complaints regarding our Privacy Shield policy should first contact us as outlined in the How To Contact Us Section below.

 News IQ has further committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the United States.
 If you do not receive timely acknowledgement of your complaint from us, or if we have not resolved your complaint, please contact or visit https://www.jamsadr.com/eu-us-privacy-shield for more information or to file a complaint.
 The services of JAMS are provided at no cost to you.

-Under certain limited circumstances, EU individuals may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
+Under certain limited circumstances, individuals from the European Union, Switzerland and United Kingdom may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
 To learn more about this method of resolution and its availability to you, please visit https://www.privacyshield.gov/.